elugens/hello-javascript/docs/browser-related-questions/browser-events/bubbling-capturing.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If an element has multiple event handlers on a single event, then even if one of them stops the bubbling, the other ones still execute.
-In other words, event.stopPropagation() stops the move upwards, but on the current element all other handlers will run.
+In other words, event.stopPropagation() stops the move upwards, but all other handlers run on the current element.
 To stop the bubbling and prevent handlers on the current element from running, we use event.stopImmediatePropagation().
 After it, no other handlers execute.
     </div>
   </div>
 </details>